-- (a) Penetrating trauma patients should receive the indicated reversible causes treatments listed in section BBB-Trauma Protocol: Trauma Arrest, lines a) through h) of Treatment, while loading and preparing for immediate transport - (b) Blunt trauma patients should receive all indicated reversible causes treatments listed in section BBB-Trauma Protocol: Trauma Arrest, lines a) through h) of Treatment, while on scene before termination of resuscitation or transport if ROSC is achieved. - (3) Exemptions from on-scene resuscitation: - (a) Where physical barriers prevent resuscitation - (b) Where providers are in danger - (c) Patients who have not yet reached their 18th birthday - (d) Pregnant patients - (e) Patients in cardiac arrest thought to be secondary to hypothermia or submersion - following the initial on-scene resuscitation above, providers may choose to continue the on-scene resuscitation until termination of resuscitation or to transport the patient at any time.
+- (a) Penetrating trauma patients should receive the indicated reversible causes treatments listed in section BBB-Trauma Protocol: Trauma Arrest, lines a) through h) of Treatment, while loading and preparing for immediate transport - (b) Blunt trauma patients should receive all indicated reversible causes treatments listed in section BBB-Trauma Protocol: Trauma Arrest, lines a) through h) of Treatment, while on scene before termination of resuscitation or transport if ROSC is achieved. - (3) Exemptions from on-scene resuscitation: - (a) Where physical barriers prevent resuscitation - (b) Where providers are in danger - (c) Pregnant patients - (d) Patients in cardiac arrest thought to be secondary to hypothermia or submersion - l) Following the initial on-scene resuscitation above, providers may choose to continue the on-scene resuscitation until termination of resuscitation or to transport the patient at any time.
 Providers should ensure the following prior to transport: - (1) Mechanical CPR (mCPR) in place (if available) - (2) Placement of an airway that facilitates ventilation during transport by a restrained provider - m) Identify rhythm and treat according to appropriate algorithm. - n) When the patient's condition changes, indicating the transition to a new treatment algorithm, the new treatment shall take into account prior therapy (e.g., previously administered medications). - o) If ROSC, refer to ROSC Protocol. - p) Consider Termination of Resuscitation when appropriate.